Civil Plan Review

 - An easement is required for all existing and proposed City facilities and for joint use driveways.

-- Owner must agree to maintain current grade and to keep the easement free and clear of any structures, buildings, dwellings or other obstructions (lawful fences excluded).
+- Owner must keep the easement free and clear of any structures, buildings, dwellings or other obstructions (lawful fences excluded).

 - If sanitary or storm sewer mains are to be installed, a plan profile is required.